 Early Help in Kensington and Chelsea is a way of getting extra support when needed.
 Our integrated 0-19 (25 with SEND) service aims to help families when difficulties first begin so that we can support them with finding solutions quickly.
 Through our Family Hub Model, we aim to work with families to understand their needs and ensure they receive the right support at the right time.
 We will provide support through a variety of community-based settings including children’s centres and schools as well as in the family home.

 Early help means responding promptly if a child is at immediate risk of harm (or has other significant or complex needs) as much as it means responding to a need which only requires advice or guidance.

-Early Help is provided to prevent or reduce the need for specialist interventions unless they are absolutely the correct response to meet the need and resolve the problem
+Early Help thinks about the needs of the whole family and aims to prevent or reduce the need for specialist interventions, unless they are absolutely the correct response to meet the need and resolve the problem.

 Our partnership approach will ensure that families do not have to keep repeating their story.
 A lead practitioner will bring other professionals around the family as needed.

 Safeguarding children is everybody’s responsibility.
 It is important to act fast if you suspect abuse as some signs of abuse can disappear quickly.
 You do not have to give your name and your conversation will be treated confidentially.

 If you are a parent and need one-to-one support; or if you are a carer or a professional and have concerns about a child or a young person you should get in contact with the Early Help team:

 Tel: 020 7598 4601 or 020 7361 4129

 Note: If you are worried that a child or young person is at immediate risk, please contact the assessment and access team immediately at:

 Out of Hours - Emergency Duty Team 5pm – 9am and weekends on 020 7373 2227